sen3th/gloom/README.md

-Gloom is a simple mood trracking site designed to help monitor and enter daily moods.
+Gloom is a simple mood tracking site designed to help monitor and enter daily moods.